villevli/UnityEditorExtensions/README.md

 Collection of small editor extensions, tools and tweaks.

 - [DefaultAssetInspector](Editor/DefaultAssetInspector.cs) - Shows the content of unsupported files in the inspector
+- [GameViewObjectPicker](Editor/GameViewObjectPicker.cs) - Left click to select the object that is visible under the cursor in game view.
+If in play mode it needs to be paused

 ## Installation